systeminit/si-device-compliance/README.md

 * Gentoo (untested)
 * Manjaro (untested)

-Any questions with any of this, please reach out to [mailto:technical-operations@systeminit.com]technical-operations@systeminit.com or in Slack.
+Any questions with any of this, please reach out to [mailto:technical-operations@systeminit.com](technical-operations@systeminit.com) or reach out in Slack to john@systeminit.com.

 <br/>